Endurance is a virtue.

-Like when you are rejected, or a feeling is not reciprocated, or when you lose someone you care about, whether because they walked away, or you did because their behavior was harmful or dangerous, or because they died.
-You cannot make someone feel something they don’t, you cannot make someone else’s choices for them, you can’t change someone else’s behaviors, and you can’t resurrect the dead.
+Like when you are rejected, or a feeling is not reciprocated, or you regret something you have done, or when you lose someone you care about, whether because they walked away, or you did because their behavior was harmful or dangerous, or because they died.
+You cannot make someone feel something they don’t, you cannot make someone else’s choices for them, you can’t change someone else’s behaviors, you can’t change the past, and you can’t resurrect the dead.

 You also cannot wish away grief, or make it end by trying to suppress it.